CryptoBLK/Abelian/README.md

 ```
 * Wait ~4 hours

-* From here, follow the [general Raspberry Pi instructions](#on-the-raspberry-pi) from the "Clone monero and checkout most recent release version" step.
+* From here, follow the [general Raspberry Pi instructions](#on-the-raspberry-pi) from the "Clone abelian and checkout most recent release version" step.

 #### On Windows: